zakarynichols/react-dom-resize-observer/README.md

     } = useResizeObserver<HTMLDivElement>(onResize)

   return (
-    // Attack the observer as a ref to the DOM.
+    // Attach the observer as a ref to the DOM.
     <div ref={observer} onClick={disconnect}>
       App
     </div>